 - Discrimination to reach equal representation is unfair, divisive, and bad for business.

 … I strongly believe in gender and racial diversity, and I think we should strive for more.

 I’m mentioning and excerpting all of this primarily in order to look back on it in the years to come as a way to understand whether what Damore believes will come to pass, and whether Google will achieve an equal gender balance in its workforce.

-Damore suggests that advocates of diversity now define that as meaning that “all differences in outcome are due to differential treatment and all people are inherently the same.”
+Damore suggests that advocates of diversity now define diversity as meaning that “all differences in outcome are due to differential treatment and all people are inherently the same.”
 I haven’t heard it defined this way before.
-If it’s an accurate definition, it would explain why so many people naturally react against what “diversity” has come to mean in practice which isn’t the old “achieving a pluralistic society wherein many different peoples and ideologies coexist peacefully” but is something closer to a “diversity of universal sameness.”
+If it’s a definition that captures the essence of the word as its used in practice, it would explain why so many seem to naturally react against it as something other than/foreign to the older aim of “achieving a pluralistic society wherein many different peoples and ideologies might live, strive, and succeed together.” but is something closer to a “diversity of universal sameness.”

-I believe in tolerance and pluralism, and I’m basically egalitarian at heart.
+I’m don’t mind hierarchies, but I’m also basically egalitarian at heart and very much believe in values like toleration and pluralism.
 But I don’t believe that “all differences in outcome” are due to differential treatment.
 I believe that all people are created equal and possess inherent human dignity.
 But I don’t believe that “all people are inherently the same” in the sense that age, race, gender, sexuality, and religious conviction, et al are simply social/artificial/meaningless constructs.

 Isn’t the reason that tolerance and pluralism and diversity are worth embracing in the first place because they recognize that people are inherently complex and characterized by fundamental difference?
-Despite our differences, we can still be “one people.”
-E pluribus unum.
+And that despite our differences, we can still be “one people.”
+E pluribus unum, etc.